A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 The reason is that high blood sugar can change the immune response to cause inflammation.
 High blood sugar causes Metabolic Memory

-We need to know some concepts before getting into the strategies to lower blood sugar.
+We need to know some concepts before developing strategies to lower blood sugar.

 Glycemic Index and Glycemic Response

-The Glycemic Index (GI) is a ranking system of how much blood sugar can rise after eating certain foods.
+The Glycemic Index (GI) ranks how much blood sugar can rise after eating certain foods.

 On the other hand, Glycemic Response (GR) is how the body reacts to foods depending on how they are cooked, combined with other foods, the sequence of how they are eaten, and how they are stored.